Invertebrates

 • Do you know what the three body parts of an insect are?

-Show a parent the three body parts on the ant below.
-The head is an obvious one!
+Point to each of the three body parts on the ant below.
+Start with the head.
+It is the easiest.
 Then, move down the body until you get to the thorax.
 Count the legs on the ants.

 • How many legs does each ant have?